kdave/btrfsmaintenance/README.md

 on-demand by the *fstrim* utility.

-This makes sense for SSD devices or other type of storage that can translate the TRIM action to someting useful (eg. thin-provisioned storage).
+This makes sense for SSD devices or other type of storage that can translate the TRIM action to something useful (eg. thin-provisioned storage).

 __Impact when active:__ Should be low, but depends on the amount of blocks being trimmed.